jaihuni/Team-Cook/DP5 report/main report.md

 ##### Recipe Suggestion page

-- The title 'Recipe Finding' confuse user in terms of the purpose.
+- The title 'Recipe Finding' confused user in terms of the purpose.
 (P4 / Low)
 - It is hard to notice the role of 'Add Set' button.
 (P2, P3, P4 / High)
 - Purpose of 'Other Recipe List' is unclear.
 (P1, P2 / Low)